alvitesg/advanced_python_calculator_midterm/README.md

 Simplified Access: The Singleton Pattern simplifies how different parts of the application access and record calculation history, providing a clear and consistent interface.'''

+'''Logging Utility Creating a logging utility plugin involves setting up a centralized logging mechanism that other parts of your application can use for logging messages.
+This plugin will configure Python's built-in logging module according to your application's needs.
+Here's how you can structure and implement the LoggingUtility class within the app/plugins/logging_utility/_init_.py '''

 # B. Description of how you used environment variables and link to your code to illustrate.

 # C. Explain and link to how you are using logging.